-3.2.6 Sense of presence refers to “the subjective experience of being in one place or environment even when one is situated in another.”
+3.2.5 Sense of presence refers to “the subjective experience of being in one place or environment even when one is situated in another.”

-3.2.7 Single Stimulus: a quality rating method where the subject is presented with one stimulus and then rates each stimulus in isolation (e.g., a viewer watches one video sequence, and then rates it).

-3.2.8 Visual Comfort can be related to multi-symptoms, e.g. eye strain, dry eyes, double vision.
-Moreover, variation of Visual Comfort can be perceived as the sensation of visual impairment as well as the sense of vision difficulties when moving the fixation point from one area of the image to another area (due to the decoupling of accommodation and convergence). [editor’s note: definition and term will be discussed further and perhaps modified.]

-3.2.10 Visual discomfort refers to the subjective sensation of discomfort that can be associated with the viewing of stereoscopic images.
-This issue is usually referred to as visual comfort. [editor’s note: this definition may need to be changed or deleted.
-Compare with ‘visual comfort’.]

-3.2.11 Visual Experience is defined as the overall quality of experience of the images in terms of immersion, perceived image quality as well as depth rendering considering the shape and the dimension of objects. [editor’s note: definition and term will be discussed further and perhaps modified.]
+3.2.6 Visual Experience is defined as the overall quality of experience of the images in terms of immersion, perceived image quality as well as depth rendering considering the shape and the dimension of objects. [editor’s note: definition and term will be discussed further and perhaps modified.]

 4 Abbreviations and acronyms

 This Recommendation uses the following abbreviations and acronyms:

+[Editor’s note: search for and insert abbreviations used herein (Margaret)]

 None.